-Bilingualism Matters was set up in 2008 in order to promote the benefits of speaking more than one language.
+Bilingualism Matters was set up in 2008 in order to communicate what research shows us about speaking more than one language.

 In 2014, our work will be recognised with the creation of a dedicated Centre at the University of Edinburgh.